 2. What's the best tension?

 Generally, tighter strings offer more control, looser strings more comfort.
-Looser strings also seem to have more power because they tend to hit farther, probably due to their prolonging contact with the shuttlecock/ball while the racket moves upward with the stroke.
+Looser strings also seem to have more power because they tend to hit farther, probably due to their prolonging contact with the shuttlecock/ball while the racket moves with the stroke.
 String tension has a profound effect on the way a racket performs and feels.
 I've seen lots of players hate a racket strung at one tension, then love an identical frame strung differently.
 (This is a good point to keep in mind when trying rackets you're considering buying.)
-There's no single best tension, and the pros offer little guidance, with a huge range in their preferred tensions and no apparent correlation to style of play.
+There's no single best tension, and the pros offer little guidance, with a huge range in their preferred tensions and little apparent correlation to style of play.